UBC-UrbanDataLab/Classifying-End-Use-MDS2020/visualization/readme.md

   |> yield()
 ```

 The last step performs a join between the table of sensor readings and the end-use category labels for those sensors.
-It renames a few columns so the column names in the result make more sense.
-Finally it sums up the readings for each end-use category and outputs the results using the yield() function.
+It renames a few columns so the column names in the results make more sense.
+Finally, it sums up the readings for each end-use category and outputs the results using the yield() function.

 &nbsp;
 &nbsp;